 The findings point to a disruption in the development of cortical layers, which happens during the second and third trimester of pregnancy.

-has six layers and in each layer there are specific type of cells that reside in their designated layers.
+The human cortex has six layers and in each layer there are specific type of cells that reside in their designated layers.

 These cells have specific genetic names, or signatures.
 "In a normal brain, a particular gene marker should be expressed that is held out like a sign by a certain type of cell, like pyramidal cells, in a certain layer, like layer 5," Courchesne said.

 Using cell's specific genetic markers, researchers can color-code them.
 The result is a colorful image of a slice of the cortex that resembles a folding rainbow.
-[See image
+[See image]

 In the study, researchers found small sections where the coloring looked mixed up, showing the right cell-types are not found in their right places.